Nextdoor: Virtual Neighborhood Watch

 However, this said, as a law enforcement agency we want to see as many individuals participating in a Neighborhood Watch program than not, and we recognize that not everyone may be connected online yet, or may still prefer a more “traditional” approach to a Neighborhood Watch program.

-In this case, please contact Ashley Bautista at 805-339-4317 or via e-mail at email@example.com.
-Ashley can answer your questions about a traditional Neighborhood Watch program and provide you with additional information, including a guide on how to Start a Neighborhood Watch Program.
+In this case, please contact Community Outreach at 805-339-4312 or via e-mail at firstname.lastname@example.org.
+We are happy to answer questions about a traditional Neighborhood Watch program and provide you with additional information, including a guide on how to Start a Neighborhood Watch Program.

 Neighborhood Watch Signs